AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

           :width: 590
           :alt: Algorithm convergence comparison

 Not surprisingly, one can see that Frank-Wolfe far outperforms the Method of Successive Averages for a number of iterations larger than 25 in the case of Chicago, and is capable of reaching 1.0e-04 just after 800 iterations, while MSA is still at 3.5e-4 even after 1,000 iterations for that same case.

-The actual show, however, is left for the Bi-conjugate Frank-Wolfe implementation, which delivers a relative gap of under 1.0e-04 in under 200 iterations, and a relative gap of under 1.0e-05 in just over 700 iterations.
+The actual show, however, is left for the biconjugate Frank-Wolfe implementation, which delivers a relative gap of under 1.0e-04 in under 200 iterations, and a relative gap of under 1.0e-05 in just over 700 iterations.